Asashou/notes/09_pandas/09_pandas.md

 1. Load the data in `Galton.csv` into a DataFrame (maybe call it `gdf`).
 Is there redundant data in this data set?

 2. How many children are in this dataset?
 What variables (columns) are there in this dataset?
+Are the number of children in the dataset equal to the number of children across all of the families?

 3. The column named `Height` describes each child's height.
 What is the mean child height?